 For additional information or to purchase ComChart EMR, click here.

 With ComChart EMR, there is no need to compromise.
 We don't expect you to take our word for this, listen to our users by clicking on "Audio Testimonials" to the right.

-but not certify for Stage II and beyond for reasons discussed in the blog postings below.
+ComChart EMR will not certify for Stage I (2013 criteria), Stage II or Stage III, for reasons discussed in the blog postings below.

 Blogging relevant to EMRs:

 A Time Out for Health IT.
 The Health Care Blog.
 5/17/13

 The EMR Use Rule: An Open Letter to Massachusetts Physicians.
 The Health Care Blog.
 5/27/13

 Building cost and quality into the electronic medical record.
 The Health Care Blog.
 6/18/13